-- (a) When employees are required to work at the City landfill operation which necessitates handling garbage on the landfill site, they shall be paid a premium of one dollar and twenty-five cents (\$1.25) per hour for all such hours worked following contact, with a minimum payment of two (2) hours. - (b) Employees shall be paid a premium of one dollar and twenty-five cents (\$1.25) per hour when working in raw sewage or digging a grave for disinterment or working with asphalt, or repairing garbage handling equipment.
-Such premium shall also apply when employees are asked to clean excrement.
+- (a) When employees are required to work at the City landfill operation which necessitates handling garbage on the landfill site, they shall be paid a premium of one dollar and twenty-five cents (\$1.25) per hour for all such hours worked following contact, with a minimum payment of two (2) hours. - (b) Employees shall be paid a premium of one dollar and twenty-five cents (\$1.25) per hour when working in raw sewage or digging a grave for disinterment or working with asphalt, or repairing garbage handling equipment (only mechanics who don't have a vehicle inspection certificate are entitled to dirty pay).
+Such premium shall also apply when employees are asked to clean excrement, vomit or blood.
 Such premium shall apply to all hours worked following commencement of such work.